batsonjay/azuracast-podcast-art-regenerator/CONTRIBUTING.md

-# Contributing to Podcast Art Regenerator
+# Contributing to AzuraCast Podcast Art Regenerator

-We welcome contributions to the Podcast Art Regenerator project!
+We welcome contributions to the AzuraCast Podcast Art Regenerator project!
 This document outlines the process for contributing and the requirements for submitting code.

 ## Contributor License Agreement